Here We Are (musical): Act I: The Road

-One Saturday morning, in the fabulous apartment of Leo and Marianne Brink, the couple are surprised by the arrival of their friends, Paul Zimmer and his wife Claudia Bursik-Zimmer.
+One Saturday morning, in the fabulous apartment of Leo and Marianne Brink, the couple is surprised by the arrival of their friends, Paul Zimmer and his wife Claudia Bursik-Zimmer.
 They are joined by Raffael Santello Di Santicci, the ambassador of (the fictional country) Moranda, and Marianne's younger sister Fritz, an anti-capitalist political hothead.
 The Brinks, who don't recall inviting their guests, are unprepared to host.
 Leo offers to take everyone out to brunch, and they all head out.

 On the way to the restaurant ("The Road 1"), Marianne celebrates the glorious day.
 Raffael flirts with her via "an old Morandan proverb," although he's already having an affair with Claudia.
 Leo, Raffael, and Paul discuss the drug cartel that they secretly run.
 Fritz warns the group of approaching global catastrophe.

 They arrive at their brunch destination, a café with seemingly everything in creation on the menu ("Café Everything — Toast 1").
 A waiter regretfully informs the group that the restaurant has no food or beverages and eventually shoots himself (“Waiter’s Song”).

 As the group seeks food again ("The Road 2"), it is revealed through a phone call that Fritz, under the code name "Apocalypse," is covertly working for the anarchist group PRADA (People's Revolutionary Anti-Domination Army) and must raise $50 million to start a world revolution to overthrow capitalism.
 Raffael attempts to flirt with Fritz, then serenades Claudia.
 Fritz overhears Leo, Paul, and Raffael discussing drugs and sees her chance to get the money.